-Off-Campus Violations.
+- 4.38 Off-Campus Violations.
 Students whether residing on or off campus, must behave at all times as responsible students in the community in which they reside, shop, and/or otherwise socialize.
 In keeping with the traditional spirit of Grambling State University, students are expected to conduct themselves in a manner that is becoming to a student of Grambling State University.
 Accordingly, students may be brought before a University judicial body for any off-campus conduct that is deemed volatile of this code, and for any conduct and/or behavior that reflects negatively on the image or reputation of the University.
-The specific action or behavior will be described in all charges levied against the student.

-Cell Phone Usage.
+The specific action or behavior will be described in all charges levied against the student. - 4.39 Stalking.
+The repeated following or harassing of another person accompanied by the making of a credible threat with the intent to place that person in reasonable fear of death or serious injury, this includes, but is not limited to harassment, cyber stalking, and retaliation as a result of complainants or alleged misconduct. - 4.40 Cell Phone Usage.
 The use of cell phones inside the classroom, official testing sites and during an official assembly period is prohibited.
-This includes but is not limited to, placing and/ or receiving calls and/or text messages as well as conversing on cell phones.
-(Official University emergency notification messages are excluded/refer to Electronic Devices Policy)

-Tobacco.
-Smoking and the use of tobacco products (including cigarettes, cigars, pipes, smokeless tobacco, e-cigarettes and other tobacco products) by students, faculty, staff and visitors are prohibited on all Grambling State University property.

-University Policy Violation.
-Violation of any University policy, rule or regulation published in hard copy or available electronically on the University website.

-Violation of any federal, state or local law.
-On or Off-Campus actions or activities that violate federal, state, or local law, also violate the Code of Student Conduct.
+This includes but is not limited to, placing and/or receiving calls and/or text messages as well as conversing on cell phones.
+(Official University emergency notification messages are excluded/refer to Electronic Devices Policy) - 4.41 Smoking.
+Smoking is strictly prohibited in all indoor areas of University-owned and operated property.
+Smoking is not permitted within 25-feet of the entrance of any University buildings.
+All local, state and federal laws apply.
+(Refer to Louisiana Smoke Free Air Act 815). - 4.42 University Policy Violation.
+Violation of any University policy, rule or regulation published in hard copy or available electronically on the University website. - 4.43 Violation of any federal, state or local law.
+On or Off-Campus actions or activities that violate federal, state, or local law, also violate the Code of Student Conduct. - Tobacco The use of tobacco, in any form, in lecture rooms, libraries, residence halls, or in other property of the University is prohibited. - 4.45 Bullying Bullying is the treatment of a person by another or others, which is considered unreasonable and unfavorable practice.
+This may include behavior of a physical or psychological nature by an individual or group, that intimidates, offends, degrades, humiliates, undermines or threatens another person.
+Such action includes, but is not limited to stalking, cyber stalking, harassment, and retaliation as a result of complaints or alleged misconduct.
+Bullying is generally associated with an ongoing systemic pattern of behavior, but action may be taken on a single incident if it is of sufficient gravity.

-F. ARTICLE FIVE - JUDICIAL PROCEDURES
+ARTICLE FIVE - JUDICIAL PROCEDURES